woocommerce/woocommerce-paypal-payments/README.md

 See [package.json](/package.json) for other useful commands.

-## Preparation for wordpress.org release
+## Building a release package

-If you want to deploy a new version, you need to do some preparation:
+If you want to build a release package

-### Clone
+(that can be used for deploying a new version on wordpress.org or manual installation on a WP website via ZIP uploading), follow these steps:

-Clone the repository and `cd` into it
+1. Clone the repository and `cd` into it.

-### Build
+2. Make sure you have the version in the plugin root file updated.
+3. Update the PayPal JavaScript SDK integration date by using the current date for the `PAYPAL_INTEGRATION_DATE` constant.

-The following command should get you a ZIP file ready to be used on a WordPress site.
+4. The following command should get you a ZIP file ready to be used on a WordPress site:

 ```
-npm run build
+$ yarn run build
 ```

-### Update version

-Make sure you have the version in the plugin root file updated.

-### Fixate integration date

-Fix the PayPal JavaScript SDK integration date by using the current date for the `PAYPAL_INTEGRATION_DATE` constant.

 ## License